hypersrushti/Financial-Data-Analysis-and-Forecasting/README.md

 ## 🚀 Executive Summary

-Successfully completed an end-to-end financial data analysis and time-series forecasting project on **[Insert Company Name]'s** historical stock and financial statement data (2015-2024).
+Successfully completed an end-to-end financial data analysis and time-series forecasting project on  historical stock and financial statement data (2015-2024).
 The project aimed to identify key performance trends and predict future stock prices using advanced statistical models.

 ### Key Achievements: